casmacdo/rust-skills/src/control_structures.md

 fn main() {
     // open main expression
-    let cheating: [bool; 7] = [true, false, true, false, true, false, true]; // declare array of events let resonable: [bool; 7] = [true, false, false, false, true, false, true]; // declare array of events let mut i: usize = 0; // declare index pointer for cheat in cheating { // open for loop that iterates through boolean array if resonable[i] & cheat { // boolean if statement that checks if the players are reasonable and cheating println!("Pass go"); // print outcome
+    let cheating: [bool; 7] = [true, false, true, false, true, false, true]; // declare array of events let reasonable: [bool; 7] = [true, false, false, false, true, false, true]; // declare array of events let mut i: usize = 0; // declare index pointer for cheat in cheating { // open for loop that iterates through boolean array if reasonable[i] & cheat { // boolean if statement that checks if the players are reasonable and cheating println!("Pass go"); // print outcome
             i += 1; // increment counter
             continue; // continue
-        } else if !resonable[i] & cheat { // boolean if that checks if the players are not reasonable and cheating println!("Break that shit, King Kong"); // print outcome break; // Asshole broke the game
+        } else if !reasonable[i] & cheat { // boolean if that checks if the players are not reasonable and cheating println!("Break that shit, King Kong"); // print outcome break; // Asshole broke the game
         }; // close expression